Fund Rules

 Funding: Projects receive funding along with further guidance.
 Approved Project Participants are required to provide regular proofs of achievement to the community, which ensures funded projects are accountable to their voters.
 See Section 17 for more details.

 Project Catalyst relies on the ingenuity of a global network of participants.
 Proposals may be submitted by completing the Proposal Submission Form available here.
-Proposals may be initially submitted in draft form and finalized at any time before the final submission deadline.
+Proposals may be initially submitted in draft form and finalized at any time before the final submission deadline (which deadline will be published here).
 Proposals that are not complete by the final submission deadline will be archived and will not be submitted to the community for voting.
 Kindly submit drafts once you are ready to proceed with enough context for the community to be able to provide tangible feedback.
 Proposal submissions with insufficient detail or information added across all fields are at risk of being archived at any time without notice.

 What are the proposal requirements?

-Proposals must be submitted via cardano.ideascale.com by completing the proposal Submission Form and demonstrating the proposed idea’s ‘impact’, ‘feasibility/capability’, and ‘value for money’.
+Proposals must be submitted via the Catalyst Proposal Submission Platform by completing the proposal Submission Form and demonstrating the proposed idea’s ‘impact’, ‘feasibility/capability’, and ‘value for money’.
 URLs and images can be embedded as part of the proposal submission.

 Submitting the same proposal into multiple challenges or categories in the same funding round is not permitted and only the most recent submission will be considered.
 A project proposal can only be funded to deliver the project once.
 If a duplicate proposal or a separate proposal with the same deliverables is awarded, the Fund Operator will terminate one of the projects in its entirety, together with all future payments for that project with immediate effect.
 Please see the Suspension and Termination of Catalyst Grants policy here for further details.